Why You Should Consider Office365 Backup?

 Regulations – We’ve all heard of these.
 Like SOX, HIPAA, GDPR.
 As the world becomes global and companies start doing business overseas – like in the US and the EU, these regulations are hard to ignore.
 If you do business in the US, you most likely have to worry about SOX.
 If you are in healthcare, you need to care about HIPAA.
 If you have even a single customer in the EU, you fall under the ambit of GDPR.
 GDPR specifically was all over the news last year as it came into effect in the EU and famously levied penalties on the likes of Google and Facebook.
 It is a regulation with the most teeth and clearly defines accountability around data losses.
 Several developing countries are also modeling their regulations after GDPR.
 The long and short of it is – Regulations are only getting stricter and holding businesses more and more accountable for data losses.

-For those of you who may be unfamiliar with it, ransomware is an insidious form of malware which attacks endpoints and ends up encrypting all data on the disks – while demanding a bitcoin ransom in exchange for the encryption key.
+For those of you who may be unfamiliar with it, ransomware is an insidious form of malware that attacks endpoints and ends up encrypting all data on the disks – while demanding a bitcoin ransom in exchange for the encryption key.
 It is very hard to defend against because the attacks come in the form of phishing or spear-phishing emails – so it is more of a social engineering attack, targeting unsuspecting, non-technical users.
 All it takes is for an unsuspecting user to click on an attachment – which will then silently drop the deadly payload on their endpoint.
 Within a matter of hours, ransomware will have done its damage.
 It has the potential to rapidly spread across LANs to other user endpoints and even servers and databases.
 Famous ransomware attacks like WannaCry and Petya made the news a few years ago as they wreaked havoc worldwide.
-Many businesses simply have had to shutdown because they couldn’t afford the ransom or they simply didn’t get their data back even after paying it.
+Many businesses simply have had to shut down because they couldn’t afford the ransom or they simply didn’t get their data back even after paying it.
 Ransomware has proved that it can get around the best security defenses.
 And in the end, as it is now fairly well accepted, the best defense against ransomware is actually to have a solid backup strategy.

 Insider threats – This is damage usually caused by trusted actors – usually inside the company.
 Many times, the data losses may be due to accidental actions.
 But (sometimes) they could also be due to malicious deletion of data by employees.
-Many businesses want to keep a regular back up of all their user data – with or without the users’ knowledge – to hedge against this kind of action.
+Many businesses want to keep a regular backup of all their user data – with or without the users’ knowledge – to hedge against this kind of action.

 Ok.
 Next question.